 Alternatively, you can locally run a desktop version (via Zenodo ; 5.9 Gb, ZBB2.0) that includes software, brain scans and anatomical regions (as described in Z-Brain, which we aligned to the Brain Browser using the method described in Marquart (2016)).
 Contact us if you need an older version for any reason.

-The browser was designed to make it simple to add additional data.
+The Brain Browser was designed to make it simple to add additional data.
 To do this you need to:

 - Confocal scan your transgenic reporter, crossed to the vGlut:DsRed transgenic line: detailed imaging protocol here.

 - Register your confocal stack to the vGlut:DsRed reference brain we used, either:

 a. (good) by using CMTK - instructions on installing and using CMTK for brain registration in this protocol.